pishoyg/coptic/README.md

    don't impact the output by comparing two packages generated with the dummy timestamp against one another, one with and one without the changes.** (1 hour)

-1. **Export accurate timestamps.**

-   Running the generation script twice produces a `diff`, and reimporting (supposedly identical data) produces the message "notes were used to update existing ones.
-This is likely due to the timestamps that the notes are recorded with.
-The newer timestamps make Anki think that the cards are newer, hence it updates everything.
-This results in these problems:

-   - Local changes would be overridden.
-   - The sync message is misleading or lacking useful information.

-   If some notes are identical to ones that have already been exported, they should retain their old timestamps. `genanki` doesn't have native support for per-note timestamps, neither does it support reading an existing package and comparing the new data against it.
-So we will likely have to do lots of manual work to solve the problem.

 1. Expand the unit tests.